Wendy Tan

 What led you to learn these skills?

-How did you do about learning new skills?
+How did you learn these new skills?

 What challenges did you face and what happened next?